CCS-ZCU/GreLa/README.md

 2. Follow both the **GreLa CC BY-SA 4.0** licence and the licence(s) of the original corpus for the texts you use.

 ---

 ## Version History

 * **0.6**
     * input data in unified format
     * EMLAP extended to all 100 works
-  * CC input derived from Lemmatized XML with `ref` metadata
+    * CC input derived from lemmatized XML with `ref` metadata
     * `works` table enriched with VIAF, Wikidata ID, GND
     * subcorpus-specific attributes unified into `subcorpus_specific_metadata`

 * **0.5**
     * various minor improvements

 * **0.4**
     * significantly improved Greek sentence and token segmentation
     * added `ref` attribute for Greek works

 * **0.1**
     * first version of GreLa

 ---

 ## Roadmap

 * `ref` attribute documentation
 * add collaborators as coauthors based on agreement
 * document licences for all source corpora
-* ore identifiers for works and authors (e.g. PHI IDs for Latin texts)
+* more identifiers for works and authors (e.g., PHI IDs for Latin texts)
 * provenance metadata for Latin texts
 * standardized spatial metadata for works and authors
-* ULTIMATE GOAL: a bilingual (greek and latin) database-wide token-level and sentence-level contextual embeddings, based on a fine-tuned BERT model allowing (1) diachronic word sense induction&disambiguation and (2) fast retrieval of similar passages, paraphrases and allusion across the two languages
+* ULTIMATE GOAL: a bilingual (Greek and Latin) database-wide token-level and sentence-level contextual embeddings, based on a fine-tuned BERT model allowing (1) diachronic word sense induction & disambiguation and (2) fast retrieval of similar passages, paraphrases, and allusions across the two languages

 ---

 ## How to Cite

-*(After publishing a Zenodo release, place the official citation here.)*
+*(After publishing a Zenodo release, add the official citation here.)*

 ---